 Here at our studio in western Massachusetts, we remain 7-10 people working side-by-side every day.
 The candle-makers are women recently relocated to the U.S. from refugee camps through UN and federal programs.
 We’ve had a few changes with Amber following her passion to perform on stage and lead women’s retreats, and Siiri becoming Executive Director of Strong Women, Strong Girls in Boston.
 Patsy, Ted’s partner in life, joined full-time to co-manage everything, and Moo Kho oversees hiring and training of candle-makers.

 Riley, our rescued pup from Louisiana, ensures we get out for a midday walk – rain or shine.
 And she comes home with us every day with a curious blend of scents in her fur (the inspiration for our Wet Dog candles).

-We’ve moved from that first somewhat dismal space to a beautiful sunlit studio on the 3rd floor of a century-old mill building, and are now in dozens of stores across the U.S. We make professionally designed custom gifts for the likes of Microsoft, Univision, Oxfam and CARE.
+We’ve moved from that first somewhat dismal space to a beautiful sunlit studio on the 3rd floor of a century-old mill building with a view of the mountains, and are now in dozens of stores across the U.S. We make professionally designed custom gifts for the likes of Microsoft, Univision, Oxfam and CARE.
 And we make private label candles for several companies including Lauren Conrad’s The Little Market.

 Recently we were commissioned to create an exclusive design with original artwork for the London launch of Murder on the Orient Express starring Michelle Pfeiffer, Johnny Depp, Daisy Ridley and Penélope Cruz.
 THAT WAS FUN!

 We continue to develop unique candle and gifts, reach out to new customers, and expand our work.
 Every day we are making improvements so that this small social enterprise delivers on its original promise.

 Most importantly, we make every decision with impact in mind.
 The women artisans are the reason Prosperity Candle exists.
 This is more than a mission statement, more than a guiding principle.
 It’s etched in stone in our charter.

 Prosperity Candle is a social enterprise created to prioritize a public benefit over all else.
 Our joy is creating products that change lives and help make the world a better place.